Posted: January 24, 2022 / Last updated: August 25, 2023

 What are you getting out of it as instructors?

 Over the past 10 years or so, Derek has probably answered 10s of thousands of questions on StackOverflow and Quora and Slack and Discord.
 He’s long been collecting the multitudes of confusions and their origin.
 We’ve pretty much got that worked out already.
-But the students are who prove our system is working.
+But the students prove our system is working.
 We get to continue learning and working with designers to build a better world.

 We expect to build life-long friendships within our community.
+With a network like that, you’ll always have everything you need.

 What is your course meant to do/provide for the student?